subhranil-179/subhranil-179/README.md

 - 👋 Hi, I’m Subhranil
-- 👀 I’m interested in Coding and dying :)
+- 👀 I’m interested in Coding and dying :) + your mum
 - 🌱 I’m currently learning ... ?
 -
 - 💞️ I’m looking to collaborate on :
-- Python projects
-- Front end and Backend(only in Django as of now)
-- Anything just ask me
+- Anything, especially python related stuff
 -
 - 📫 How to reach me :
 - Mail: subhranilsaikat@gmail.com